SUNIL-KANNEDI/SUNIL-KANNEDI/README.md

 🚀 **About Me**
 - 🎓 MTech AI student at **University of Hyderabad**.
 - 🌱 Currently learning new AI-related topics that I'm passionate about.
-- 🔭 Passionate about **Deep Learning, NLP, and Social Network Analysis**.
+- 🔭 Passionate about **Machine Learning, Deep Learning, NLP, and Social Network Analysis**.
 - 💡 Working on **Quantum Machine Learning and its Applications**.

 🌱 **Skills & Interests**